BlackHolePerturbationToolkit/KerrGeodesics/index.md

 ## Changelog

+22 November 2019: Merged the development branch into the master branch.
+Thanks to Zach, Tommy and Chuck for contributing code.
+This update is a major change with a lot of improvements.
+A key difference is the defintion of the inclination angle which is now x_inc = Cos[\theta_inc].
+Bumped version number up to 0.5.
 7 August 2018: Added generic orbit calculation (thanks for M. van de Meent for contributing code).
 Currently the code is separated in KerrGeoOrbit2[..] but will soon replace the earlier code.<br>
 7 September 2017: Initial version publicly released.<br>
 10 June 2017: Initial version created.